ubermag/ubermag.github.io/source/installation.rst

 subpackages and additionally `OOMMF <https://math.nist.gov/oommf/>`__ are installed.

+If you want to run simulations using Mumax\ :sup:`3` you have to install it manually and make sure that it can be found on the command line (i.e. adding it to the PATH variable).

 To install any of the packages please follow the guidelines below and replace ``PACKAGE`` with one of the actual package names: